Federal 2255

 The federal 2255 petition may be filed by a person who is in federal custody to challenge their federal criminal conviction and/or sentence.

-28 U.S. Code § 2255 provides that it may be used to raise claims that your sentence or conviction was unauthorized under any law of the United States.
+It may be used to raise claims that your loved one’s sentence or conviction was unauthorized under any law of the United States.

 Jacob’s practice in US federal court includes: